19 Podcasts That Will Get You in the Mood for Halloween

 Tuning into this podcast is like huddling around an international campfire.
 Listeners from around the world call in and regale audiences with true tales of their encounters with all things eerie.
 Haunted by the memories of your own supernatural experience?
 You can share your spooky story, which may wind up on a future episode.

 This is technically a comedy podcast, but if you don't find medical history scary, you might be dead.
 Hosted by Dr. Sydnee McElroy and her husband, Justin, the podcast—which takes its name from what surgeons used to be called—debuted in 2013.
 In the seasons since, it's covered topics from insomnia and asbestos to sleepwalking and spontaneous combustion and everything in between.

-Featuring true stories straight from people who say they've experienced paranormal phenomena, SPOOKED—which launched its second season in August—is hosted by Glynn Washington.
+Featuring true stories straight from people who say they've experienced paranormal phenomena, Spooked is hosted by Glynn Washington.
 The grandson of a seer, Washington saw his first exorcism as a teen.
 "There's nothing scarier or more mesmerizing than a real-life ghost story," he said.
-"The encounters in SPOOKED will stay with you beyond each episode and leave you questioning your understanding of reality."
-With its scary stories and spine-tingling sound design, SPOOKED is one you won't want to miss.
+"The encounters in Spooked will stay with you beyond each episode and leave you questioning your understanding of reality."
+With its scary stories and spine-tingling sound design, Spooked is one you won't want to miss.
 Check out season one, episode six, "The Shadow Men," which features two tales: one about a house haunted by a malevolent spirit, and one about the things that went bump in the night for one border patrol agent.